AliceO2Group/WebUi/InfoLogger/README.md

 - Double click on a log or toggle the inspector view from the bottom right corner to see all fields of the log
 - Use arrows keys to navigate quickly between logs
 - Download the logs in a file via the top left download icon

+### Shifter based role

+If the authenticated user is defined as having one of the access roles 'shifter' but does **not** have 'admin', then the UI should restrict the levels by which the user can filter messages.
+More specifically, the shifters are only allowed to filter messages by `Ops` (Operations)

 ## Requirements
 - `nodejs` >= `16.x`